Resources

 Getty Images Creative Grants

-Getty Images Creative Grants program recognizes, celebrates and supports emerging and established photographic talent.
-Eight prizes totaling $40,000 will be offered.
+Getty Images Creative Grants program recognizes, celebrates and supports emerging and established photographic, illustrative, and creative talent.

 Getty Images Grants for Editorial Photography